pnp/PnP-Tools/Solutions/SharePoint.UI.Responsive/README.md

 which are used to create the responsive site, in order to make a custom responsive version of the out of the box UI of a classic Team Site (STS#0).

-The Responsive UI Package is described in a [blog article](https://dev.office.com/blogs/announcing-responsive-ui-package-for-sharepoint-on-premises-2013-2016), although this article and its associated video tutorial were written before the PowerShell cmdlet was created, so it uses script injection to enable the responsive UI.
+The Responsive UI Package is described in an Office Dev Center [blog article](https://dev.office.com/blogs/announcing-responsive-ui-package-for-sharepoint-on-premises-2013-2016), although this article and its associated video tutorial were written before the PowerShell cmdlet was created, so it uses script injection to enable the responsive UI.
 Moving forward we recommend using the PowerShell cmdlet which makes use of the PnP core library.